HaiderMalikk/HaiderMalikk/README.md

   </tr>
   <tr>
     <td align="center">
-      <a href="https://github.com/HaiderMalikk/CS_NOTES/tree/main/AI/AI_Notes">View Notes on GitHub</a>
+      <a href="https://github.com/HaiderMalikk/CS_NOTES/tree/main/Machine_Learning/ML_Notes">View Notes on GitHub</a>
       <img src="https://github.com/HaiderMalikk/HaiderMalikk/blob/main/linkgrey.png" width="15">
     </td>
   </tr>
   <tr>
     <td align="center">
       📘 <strong>How to use:</strong> Open the index pages to browse topics.
 Each topic links to a corresponding page, and every page has a matching PDF with the same number in its name for easy reference and reading.
-Some topics have code examples, If you want to see code examples for that topic see if it exists under <a href="https://github.com/HaiderMalikk/CS_NOTES/tree/main/AI">All AI Notes</a>
+Some topics have code examples, If you want to see code examples for that topic see if it exists under <a href="https://github.com/HaiderMalikk/CS_NOTES/tree/main/Machine_Learning">All ML Notes</a>
     </td>
   </tr>
 </table>